Pregnancy Overview — Before and After

 Find other women who have successfully become mothers and join their group, whether online (like the Sugar Mommas) or in person.
 These women will be an invaluable resource, helping you trouble-shoot most every situation, offering advice and real life experience.

-Talk to other Type 1 women who have gone before you.
+Talk to other type 1 women who have gone before you.
 This will ease the burden of trying to figure it out all on your own.
-Brooke Gibson, founder of the Type 1 Diabetic Sugar Mommas, a T1D mother’s support group in the San Francisco Bay Area, says that “finding other Type 1 women who have become mothers, helps give others the confidence that they can have healthy babies.”
+Brooke Gibson, founder of the Type 1 Diabetic Sugar Mommas, a T1D mother’s support group in the San Francisco Bay Area, says that “finding other type 1 women who have become mothers, helps give others the confidence that they can have healthy babies.”
 T1D Sugar Mommas began as a Facebook group and has grown into a vibrant association of T1D women who are an invaluable resource for each other, helping trouble-shoot most every situation, offering advice and real life experience.
 Finding a network such as this can not only give you added confidence but it also can be a vital source of emotional support for the challenges you may be facing.

 3. Baby on board

-You are pregnant and while you require additional monitoring, your body will change just like every pregnant woman — you will experience highs and lows that have more to do with emotions than sugars, and your baby will grow, develop and move!
+You are pregnant and while you require additional monitoring, your body will change just like every pregnant woman—you will experience highs and lows that have more to do with emotions than sugars, and your baby will grow, develop and move!
 What to Expect When You’re Expecting by Heidi Eisenberg Murkoff and Sharon Mazel provides tremendous resources both online and in your local community for pregnancy and parenting.

 Think ahead about your delivery and the care for both you and the baby; select a pediatrician who is familiar with children of women with T1D or at a minimum is willing to learn more.

 Continue to work with your team to maintain good control of your T1D and prepare for changes with each trimester.
-For example, insulin resistance is often higher in the third trimester; so constant glucose monitoring is paramount.
-High glucose levels will pass through the placenta to the baby, increasing the chance of birth defects, so diligence is not only important for you, but also for your baby.
+For example, insulin resistance is often higher in the third trimester; so constant blood glucose monitoring is paramount.
+High blood glucose levels will pass through the placenta to the baby, increasing the chance of birth defects, so diligence is not only important for you, but also for your baby.
 Put together a plan for your diabetes management to keep your blood glucose levels in range, which may include switching to a pump and CGM if you haven’t already.